The Guild aims to promote embroidery and unite those who are interested in all types of stitching.

 This group is for members who want to play and experiment with stitching, fabric manipulation, dyeing and embellishment of their own designs.
 The group meets on the second Saturday of each month at All Saints Church Hall.

 Every year a Guild sub-committee runs ‘What a Weekend’.
 Over the two days there are up to 15 workshops, with tutors from all over New Zealand.
 Check out the What a Weekend page for further information.

-Over the years Nelson Embroiderers’ Guild has made several art works for public buildings – panels in the Children’s Library; panels at Nelson Hospice; the wall hanging in Emergency Department and the panels in the Intensive Care Department Quiet Room at Nelson Hospital.
+Over the years Nelson Embroiderers’ Guild has made several art works for public buildings – panels in the Children’s Library; panels at Nelson Hospice; the wall hanging in the Emergency Department and the panels in the Intensive Care Department Quiet Room at Nelson Hospital.

 The Guild has also participated in artworks created in conjunction with ANZEG, such as the Hangings in the Globe Theatre, London.
 We are about to contribute to the Tapestry Trust Hangings that will depict a significant time in history of the Nelson region.